• Home

 Can I make this without tahini?

-Without it you’ll have a seasoned white bean dip — still good, but it won’t taste like hummus.
-Some people substitute sunflower seed butter or cashew butter, which gives you a similar fat content and creaminess, though the flavor is different.
+Yes, but it will for sure taste different.
+The nutty richness from tahini is unique.
+Without it, you’ll just be having a seasoned white bean dip.
+Still good, but it wouldn’t taste like hummus.
+Some people use sunflower seed butter, or cashew butter.
+They offer similar levels of fat and creaminess, however the taste is different.

 What can I do if my hummus is too thick?